awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-sac.md

 + Interrupt the boot process and boot Windows in safe mode

 **Limitations**
-If you launch an instance with an AMI that comes preconfigured with SAC, EC2 services that rely on password retrieval will not work from the console\.
+If you launch an instance with an AMI that comes preconfigured with SAC, the EC2 services that rely on password retrieval will not work from the console\.

 **Topics**
 + [Prerequisites](#sac-prerequisites)